peteroupc/peteroupc.github.io/colorgen.md

         // color-matching function set and light source together,
         // so that `weight` can be precomputed if they will
         // not change.
-        // NOTE: If `weight` is 1/683, `CMF` outputs XYZ
+        // NOTE: If `weight` is 1/683, `cmfFunc` outputs XYZ
-        // values, and `REFL` always returns 1, then SpectrumToTristim
+        // values, and `reflFunc` always returns 1, then SpectrumToTristim
         // will output XYZ values where Y is a value in cd/m^2. xyz[0] = xyz[0] / weight
         xyz[1] = xyz[1] / weight